joravkumar/GCTranscriptionConnector-Google/README.md

 ## Deployment

 This project is designed to be deployed on Digital Ocean (or a similar platform).
-It integrates with Google Cloud for transcription (Speech-to-Text API) and Google Gemini for translation.
+It integrates with Google Cloud or OpenAI for transcription (Speech-to-Text API) and Google Gemini for translation.

 ### Digital Ocean App Platform Configuration